adamddh/adamddh/README.md

 </br>
 <p>
-I'm a data analyst who is passionate about data visualizations, data ethics, as well as data in/around electrical systems.
+I'm a data engineer who is passionate about data visualizations, data ethics, as well as data in/around electrical systems.
 The repositories here are mostly me playing around with either python or R code for my own personal learning.
 When I'm not coding, you can find me discing, researching home theater, or riding my penny board around Calvin University's 390 acres.</p>

 ### 💼 Past Work 💼